 How does it work?

 The mentor will commit approximately one hour per week to check in with the students, comment on their work and spark engagement.
-Depending on the nature of the exercise, the mentor my spend more or less time.
+Depending on the nature of the exercise, the mentor may spend more or less time.

 During the holiday period, the mentor will commit four hours per student, to mark and provide feedback on their proposals.

 Mentors must truly be self starters and care about what CCLP is trying to achieve.
-We understand you’re a busy working professional but ideally Mentors will not use school hours for CCLP unless it is discussed with school leadership.
+We understand you’re a busy working professional but ideally mentors will not use school hours for CCLP unless it is discussed with school leadership.